Capitol of Puerto Rico: Neoclassical Beaux-Arts design by Carmoega

 In 1925, the work was resumed under a new State Architect, Puerto Rican Rafael Carmoega who, alongside other architects, created the current design.
 Defined by clear symmetry, simple geometry, and minimal ornamentation like most state capitols and government buildings in the U.S., especially in the capital of Washington D.C., the austere Neoclassical Beaux-Arts design is reflective of the most used style for civic architecture in the U.S. at the time.

 Carmoega retained the lowered dome and attic story proposed by Perkins and the octastyle portico with no pediment and rows of windows endorsed by Fynlayson, largely basing the building on the Low Memorial Library in New York.
-Carmoega changed the direction of the main façade to the north to overlook the North Atlantic Ocean, adding a colonnade of freestanding columns to the recessed wings and finishing the projected pavilions only to the first floor as decks adorned with balusters and vases.
+Carmoega changed the direction of the main façade to the north to overlook the North Atlantic Ocean, adding a colonnade of freestanding columns to the recessed wings and finishing the projected pavilions only to the first floor as terraces adorned with balusters and vases.

 Despite the interior not being completely finished, the Capitol was officially inaugurated on February 11, 1929, with the first meeting of the Legislative Assembly taking place three days later.

+Architectural drawings

+The Architecture and Construction Archives at the University of Puerto Rico (AACUPR) is the custodian of the Capitol of Puerto Rico Collection (1924–1926).
+Approximately eight cubic feet in size, the collection contains architectural drawings, photographs and textual documents.

+The original drawings, executed in ink over drawing cloth, were produced by the Department of the Interior under the supervision of Puerto Rican State Architect Rafael Carmoega.
+The 28 originals and 38 blue prints show plans, elevations, sections as well as electrical and plumbing distribution.
+There is also a proposal for the surrounding gardens by the architectural firm of Bennet, Parsons and Frost and several plates showing entries for the building competition.
+The collection was transferred to the AACUPR by the Capitol Superintendency in 1986.